-As we conclude this year's Family Matters report, it is clear that significant efforts are still required to get on track to achieve Target 12 of the National Agreement to reduce the overrepresentation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.
-No jurisdiction is doing enough to transform its child protection and family support system to address the over-representation of Aboriginal and Torres Strait Islander children and young people.
+As we conclude this year's Family Matters report, it is clear that significant efforts are still required to get on track to achieve Target 12 of the National Agreement to reduce the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.
+No jurisdiction is doing enough to transform its child protection and family support system to address the over-representation of Aboriginal and Torres Strait Islander children and Torres Strait Islander children and young people.